 Shortex Withdrawal fees

-Shortex charges a withdrawal fee amounting to 0.001 BTC when you withdraw BTC.
+Shortex charges a withdrawal fee amounting to 0.002 BTC when you withdraw BTC.
 Based on our collected industry data, the industry average BTC-withdrawal fee is 0.000812 BTC per BTC-withdrawal.
-Compared to that, Shortex’s withdrawal fee is quite close to average (approx. 20% higher).
+Compared to that, Shortex’s withdrawal fee is quite far from average (approx. 150% higher).

 This exchange does not accept any other deposit method than cryptocurrencies, so new crypto investors are restricted from trading here.
 If you are a new crypto investor and you wish to start trading at this exchange, you will have to purchase cryptos from another exchange first and then – as a second step – deposit them here.
 Don’t worry though, you can find a so called “entry-level exchange” simply by using our Exchange Finder tool.